About Technology Levels

 The question of which hearing aid is best for me is one that we see more often than we’d like.
 The reason this is so pervasive has to do with how hearing aids are often selected.

-Traditionally Hearing aids are selected by hearing professionals based on your hearing ability in QUIET, your lifestyle and budget.
+Traditionally hearing aids are selected by hearing professionals based on your hearing ability in QUIET, your lifestyle and budget.
 Ironically traditional testing, which is still widely employed “forgets” about assessing an individual’s hearing ability in noise and using that as part of the selection process.

 The result of this hearing aid selection process is that people often end up with hearing aids that work well in quiet, but has very mixed results in noise.
 Some people end up overpaying significantly for their hearing aids as they get sold on all the bells and whistles on account of having an active lifestyle (read – the actually go out for meals at times).

 We have been assessing our clients’ ability to hear not only in quiet, but also in noise, for the last 8 years.
-Doing this has helped us refine a Unique hearing aid selection process, not currently used anywhere else.
+Doing this has helped us refine a unique hearing aid selection process, not currently used anywhere else.
 Our process allows us to not only match your test results to a hearing aid that will work in quiet, but also match it to a hearing aid that will at the same time work well for you in noise.
-Due to the number of hearing instrument brands we carry, we can then find the best value product in our range that will deliver you optimal performance at the best value.
+Due to the number of hearing aid brands we carry, we can then find the best value product in our range that will deliver you optimal performance at the best value.

 If you are interested in going through our unique process, then book your appointment today.